 Soft luggage, round like a duffle bag, can be tucked away on charter flights.
 Rectangular bags are hard to stow on small planes or sailboats.
 Consider weight limits for wing safaris (26 pounds including camera gear) or backpacks for treks.
-Try Orvis Battenkill® Duffles and Orvis Battenkill Gear Bag

 Hat with brim

-|Tilley Hat – Cool Mesh Lightweight Airflo Hat Khaki with Olive Underbrim (KHOL) LTM6||Pith helmets are charming but hot, and you will do better to choose a style that folds up for packing; hats are a smart way to protect your hair as well as your ears and face.||
+|Tilley Hat – Cool Mesh Lightweight Airflo Hat Khaki with Olive Underbrim (KHOL) LTM6||Pith helmets are hot, and you will do better to choose a hat that folds for packing.|

 Packable Felt Hat

 Scala Wool Felt Crushable Safari Hat, The Wellington